Letchworth: Schools

 When work began on the garden city, there were pre-existing church schools in the villages of Willian and Norton.
 A "Garden City School" opened in November 1905 in temporary sheds near the railway.
 It transferred to a new building on Norton Road in 1909, becoming Norton School.
 Pixmore School opened in 1913 on School Walk, followed by Westbury School on West View in 1925.
 These were elementary schools, catering for children from ages five to fourteen, which was the school leaving age at the time.
 Letchworth Grammar School opened in 1931 in prominent buildings in the town centre, with the name carved in the stonework over its doors.

 The school leaving age was raised to fifteen under the Education Act 1944 and schools were gradually separated into primary and secondary schools.
 The secondary part of Pixmore School relocated to new premises on the Jackmans estate in March 1962, becoming the Willian School.
 The junior part of Pixmore School kept the name, but later moved from School Walk to Rushby Mead.
 The Highfield School opened in September 1965.

 With the move to comprehensive schools, Letchworth Grammar School changed its name to Fearnhill School in 1973 and moved to its current site on Icknield Way in 1976.
 Willian School closed in 1991.
-Norton School closed in 2002, having been run as part of The Knights Templar School in Baldock for its final year.
+Norton School closed in 2002.
 The Highfield School was rebuilt in 2016.

 The independent schools in Letchworth include the St Christopher School and St Francis' College.
 The St Christopher School was founded in 1915 as "Arundale" by the Theosophical Educational Trust, which took over the vacated buildings of the short-lived independent Letchworth School on Barrington Road, built in 1909.
 A new school building was built at the junction of Spring Road and Broadway in 1919, when the school assumed its current name, with the Barrington Road building then being used as accommodation for boarders.
 There is a cornerstone on the Broadway building laid by Annie Besant.
 The school consolidated onto the Barrington Road site in 1928.
 It is noted for its distinctive vegetarian and Quaker ethos.

 The site vacated by the St Christopher School on Broadway became St Francis' College, a girls' school, in 1934.
 Both independent schools admit boarders and day-pupils.

+In 2024, Emil Dale Academy, a musical theatre school affiliated with the University of Bedfordshire, moved from Hitchin to the Old Grammar School building on Broadway.